Trump aims at insurers in battle over healthcare subsidies

 Kristine Grow, spokeswoman for health insurer lobby America’s Health Insurance Plans, declined to comment on Trump's latest tweet but said subsidies are a federally mandated part of the individual insurance market and that health plans do not profit from them.

-Insurers that sell individual plans incorporating subsidies include Anthem Inc (ANTM.N), Molina Healthcare Inc (MOH.N) and Centene Corp (CNC.N).
+Insurers that sell individual plans incorporating subsidies include Anthem Inc, Molina Healthcare Inc and Centene Corp.
 Anthem shares fell 0.5 percent to $186.80, Molina fell 2.2 percent to $68.45 and Centene fell 3.4 percent to $79.86 in morning trading.

 The subsidy question looms after Republicans last week failed to push through their latest healthcare plan through the Senate, despite having a majority in the chamber.